Graphonomics

 Researchers in handwriting recognition, forensic handwriting examination, kinesiology, psychology, computer science, artificial intelligence, paleography and neuroscience cooperate in order to achieve a better understanding of the human skill of handwriting.
 Research in graphonomics generally involves handwriting movement analysis in one form or another.

 History and conferences

 The first international conference relating to graphonomics was held in Nijmegen, The Netherlands, in July 1982.
 The term 'graphonomics' was used there for the first time.

 The second conference was held in July 1985 in Hong Kong and, at that meeting, a decision was taken to form the International Graphonomics Society.
 The IGS became a legal non-profit organization under Netherlands law on January 30, 1987.

 Subsequently, an international conference, symposium and/or workshop has been held every two years.
-Past events have been held in various locations with most events having a specific theme, as follows:
+Past events have been held in various locations with most events having a specific theme.